 - The party that injured you had a duty not to injure you but did not meet that duty

 - The individual’s duty was related to your injury

 - The individual’s failure to meet his or her duty is what caused your injury or damages.

-We invite you to review our verdicts, our accolades and awards and what clients have to say about us and give us a call for a free consultation where our lawyers will consult with you personally.
-John represents clients all over Florida, Georgia and Alabama and before the U.S. Supreme Court with passion and compassion.
+ee consultation where our lawyers will consult with you personally.
+John represents clients in Florida, Georgia and Alabama and before the U.S. Supreme Court with passion and compassion.
 Our firm handles a wide variety of injury and death cases, criminal defense, family law and a host of high profile matters all over.
 We can be emailed at firstname.lastname@example.org or call us at (904) 444-4444 and be there within 24 hours.